 More than half of transactions that make it to a letter of intent fall apart during due diligence.
 There are many more that involve price-reductions or drawn out timeframes that can slow down transaction momentum and draw the leadership’s attention away from strategic opportunities.
 The next stage in your company’s strategic growth could involve additional capital in the form of a larger investment, growth equity, or an exit but no matter the direction, due diligence will be more rigorous with each successive round of financing.

-Over the years, we’ve seen transactions delayed or cancelled for preventable reasons like an investor’s confidence in the company’s technology, IP, legal liability, accounting treatment, and tax matters.
+Over the years, we’ve seen transactions delayed or canceled for preventable reasons like an investor’s confidence in the company’s technology, IP, legal liability, accounting treatment, and tax matters.
 An investor’s confidence can significantly impact the pricing and timing of the deal.
-By preparing and strategically planning in advance for the diligence process, you can reduce the probability of wasted due diligence and transaction failure..
+By preparing and strategically planning in advance for the diligence process, you can reduce the probability of wasted due diligence and transaction failure.
 We have seen many companies that have best-in-class business solutions become pummeled by professional investors.
 Such investors require documentation of every component of financial and operational performance during the pre-investment due diligence and the more rigorously you prepare these documents, the more you increase your likelihood of transaction success.

 The following types of documentation should be retained and organized to prepare for the diligence process:

 - Financial Records – Income statements, balance sheets, tax returns, budgets/financial projections, and financing agreements.

 - Contracts – Proposals, monthly/quarterly internal performance reporting, executed versions of contracts, amendments/change orders, documentation/correspondence regarding contract performance, quarterly pipeline reports, referrals, leases, material purchase orders, service agreements, and informal or off the books arrangements.

 - Employees – Resumes, applications, employment agreements, background checks, clearance, education, annual reviews, changes in compensation, and organizational charts.